 Whernside is the highest mountain in the Yorkshire Dales National Park, standing at 736 metres above sea level.
 Avoiding the busy '3 Peaks' route, we approach the mountain from the other side, taking a scenic route from Dentdale.

-On this guided walk you will be in a small group of no more than six people plus your guide.
+On this guided walk you will be in a small group of no more than four people plus your guide.

-Starting from the small 'picture postcard' town of Dent with its narrow cobbled streets, we initially take a riverside path, and then head up onto moorland and onto Knoutberry Hill.
+Passing through the small 'picture postcard' town of Dent with its narrow cobbled streets, we take a riverside path, and then head up onto moorland and onto Knoutberry Hill.
 On a clear day there are panoramic views from here down Dentdale, and we can explore the picturesque Whernside Tarns.

 We then continue up the hillside to the summit of Whernside where we are likely to meet the crowds who who have walked up from the Ribblehead side of the mountain.
 If we are lucky we'll get fabulous views across the valley to the other two 'Yorkshire 3 Peaks', being Ingleborough and Pen-y-Ghent, and also down to the famous Ribblehead viaduct.